brk-a/system-design/0x0A-stock_market_system/0-stock_market_system.md

 * clearly cannot be done synchronously
     - enter two queues: `buy` and `sell`
     - `buy` handles, well, buy orders; `sell` handles... you already know
-* NSE service places `buy` and sell orders in the respective queues
+* NSE service validates and places `buy` and sell orders in the respective queues
     - there is a queue for each stock in both the `buy` and `sell` queues
     - the NSE, as at Wed, 19 Jun, 2024 has 61 stocks listed; that means 124 queues total
         * two main queues: buy and sell